|Former cook Pfc. Henry Deckert crewed a M3 Stuart like the one in this photo.|

-He was born on October 20, 1917 in Ohio.
-His parents were also both born in Ohio.
-His father worked as a railroad painter and died in 1935.
-Fred had two older brothers and one older sister.
-By 1940 Fred was living with his widowed mother.
-He had completed four years of high school and was working as a clerk.
+He was born on December 11, 1917 in Illinois.
+His parents Adam and Maria were both born in Russia.
+His father worked as a laborer.
+Henry had an older brother and a younger brother and sister.
+By 1940 Henry was still living at home, had completed one year of high school, and was working as a sander.

 On behalf of the fallen, if you would like to see more people become aware of this project to honor the WW2 fallen, be sure to share with others on Twitter, Facebook, etc. Thanks for your interest!